dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw5p1/index.md

 Then follow further [installation instructions here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).

-You will need to run the `mongod` process, which your node app will connect to.
+You will need to run the `mongod &` process, which your node app will connect to.
+This is a background server process.

-In terminal try: `mongo`
+There is a commmandline client you can use to connect to the database: `mongo`.
+You can also play around with a more graphical client [robomongo](https://robomongo.org/).

 ```javascript
 // mongoshell is a commandline interface to your local mongo db